 While finding out the annual fee of a credit card is easy, putting a value on the card benefits can be much harder.
 Many websites will list benefits of a card with amounts for how much each one is worth.
 I find that these amounts can be highly variable (and usually are skewed to make the cards look like a great deal).
 It’s up to you to determine if the benefits are worth the annual fee.

 I’ll give examples of how I figured out what the benefits of three cards that had annual fees coming due.
 I’ll then show what I did in each case.

 Annual Fee – Free for the first year and then $49 per year.

 Sign Up Benefits – This card usually has a sign up bonus of 60,000 up to 80,000 points when meeting a spending requirement.
-As the card has no annual fee for the first year, there is no reason not to keep it until your renewal time.
+Since the card has no annual fee for the first year, there’s no reason not to keep it until your renewal time.

 Spending Bonus Categories – The IHG card earns 5 points per dollar at IHG hotels, 2 points per dollar at gas stations, grocery stores, and restaurants, and 1 point per dollar everywhere else.

 Immediate Benefits – The IHG card give you immediate Platinum Elite status with the IHG hotel program.
 That allows you to get late check out (albeit only at the hotel’s discretion), access to a priority check in line, room upgrades and 50% point bonus for paid stays.
 The IHG card also gives a 10% rebate on point redemptions, up to 100,000 points back per year.

 Benefits at account anniversary – On your account anniversary you are provided a free night certificate that is valid at over 5,000 IHG hotels worldwide